paulhibbitts/published-markdown-files/leap-into-open-publishing-guide.md

 A: No, Docsify-This is free and open source!

 **Q: Can I customize more?**
 A: Yes!
-Advanced URL parameters are available, and custom CSS is supported.
+Advanced URL parameters are available, and in addition to supported Markdown CSS classes custom CSS is also possible.
 Still not enough?
 Host your own instance!

 ---